QuyAIExplorer/Absenteeism-Detection/README.md

 4. Utilize the `Absenteeism_module.py` for deploying the model and scaler.
 5. Refer to the provided documentation (`Project_Proposal.pdf`, `ExplainVisualization.pdf`) for additional information.

-By following this approach, we aim to train a logistic regression model that can accurately label excessive absenteeism based on employee attributes.
+By following this approach, I aim to train a logistic regression model that can accurately label excessive absenteeism based on employee attributes.